mbeaudru/modern-js-cheatsheet/readme.md

 let myVar = 2;
 ```

 By contrast with *var* variables, if you try to read or write on a *let* or *const* variable before they are assigned an error will be raised.
-This phenomenom is often called [*Temporal dead zone*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#Temporal_Dead_Zone_and_errors_with_let) or *TDZ*.
+This phenomenon is often called [*Temporal dead zone*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#Temporal_Dead_Zone_and_errors_with_let) or *TDZ*.

-> **Note :** Technically, *let* and *const* variables declarations are being hoisted too, but not their assignation.
-Since they're made so that they can't be used before assignation it intuitively feels like there is no hoisting, but there is.
+> **Note:** Technically, *let* and *const* variables declarations are being hoisted too, but not their assignation.
+Since they're made so that they can't be used before assignation, it intuitively feels like there is no hoisting, but there is.
 Find out more on this [very detailed explanation here](http://jsrocks.org/2015/01/temporal-dead-zone-tdz-demystified) if you want to know more.

 In addition, you can't re-declare a *let* variable: